Amia Srinivasan: Early life and education

 Srinivasan was born on 20 December 1984 in Bahrain to Indian parents and later lived in Taiwan, Singapore, New York, and London.
-She studied for an undergraduate degree in philosophy at Yale University, graduating with a Bachelor of Arts (BA) degree summa cum laude in 2007.
+She graduated from Yale University with a Bachelor of Arts in philosophy in 2007.
 This was followed by postgraduate Bachelor of Philosophy (BPhil) and Doctor of Philosophy (DPhil) degrees as a Rhodes Scholar at Corpus Christi College, University of Oxford.
-Her BPhil was completed in 2009 with a thesis titled "Armchair Philosophy & Experimental Philosophy," supervised by John Hawthorne.
-She completed her DPhil in 2014 with a thesis titled The Fragile Estate: Essays on Luminosity, Normativity and Metaphilosophy: her doctoral supervisors were John Hawthorne and Timothy Williamson.
+Her BPhil was completed in 2009 with a thesis titled Experimental Philosophy and Armchair Philosophy, supervised by John Hawthorne.
+She completed her DPhil in 2014 with a thesis titled The Fragile Estate: Essays on Luminosity, Normativity and Metaphilosophy; her doctoral supervisors were John Hawthorne and Timothy Williamson.

 Academic career

-In 2009, she was elected as a prize fellow at All Souls College, Oxford.
+In 2009, she was named a examination fellow at All Souls College, Oxford.
 In 2015, she was appointed as a lecturer in philosophy at University College London (UCL).
 In 2016, she was awarded a Leverhulme Research Fellowship for the project "At the Depths of Believing".
-She has held visiting fellowships at the University of California, Los Angeles, Yale University, and New York University.
+She has held visiting fellowships at the University of California, Los Angeles; Yale University; and New York University.

-In October 2018, Srinivasan joined St John's College, Oxford as a tutorial fellow in philosophy.
-She was additionally an associate professor of philosophy in the Faculty of Philosophy, University of Oxford from 2018 to 2019.
+In October 2018, Srinivasan joined St John's College, Oxford, as a tutorial fellow in philosophy.
+She was also an associate professor of philosophy in the Faculty of Philosophy, University of Oxford, from 2018 to 2019.
 In January 2020, she took up the appointment of Chichele Professor of Social and Political Theory at All Souls College, Oxford.
+She was invited to give the first of the Winter Lectures sponsored by the London Review of Books in 2025, speaking about psychoanalytic theory.

-In 2023, Srinivasan ranked number forty-eight in the New Statesman’s Left Power List 2023 of influential British political figures.
+In 2023, Srinivasan ranked number forty-eight in the New Statesman’s list of influential British progressive political figures.

 Writing

-Srinivasan was an associate editor both for the philosophy journal Mind from 2015 to 2021 and The Journal of Political Philosophy in 2023.
+Srinivasan was an associate editor for the philosophy journal Mind from 2015 to 2021 and has been associate editor of The Journal of Political Philosophy since 2023.

 Srinivasan is a contributing editor of the London Review of Books.

-In 2021, Srinivasan published a collection of essays in a book entitled The Right to Sex.
+In 2021, Srinivasan published a collection of essays entitled The Right to Sex.